 In providing the above forms of learner interaction we will offer support and instruction in a manner that can be flexibly delivered online.

 Students will be required to participate within approximately 9-12 hours of scheduled teaching activities each week.
 A computer and Internet connection will be required.

 There is no direct academic progression with this PgCert.
 However, those who wish to continue their studies can apply for the MA Film or MA Media and Broadcast Production degrees.
 There is no direct overlap in modules between this qualification and these post-graduate taught programmes.

 By graduation, students will have gained additional technical expertise, potentially allowing them to pivot into a different area of the creative economy or make them more attractive prospects within their current field.

 Admissions and Requirements

-- Normally at least a 2.2 UK honours-equivalent degree in any discipline, or
+- Normally at least a 2(ii) UK honours-equivalent degree in any discipline, or

-- Appropriate work experience for those who can demonstrate an understanding of audio-visual media and/or have prior experience in creating audio-visual material.
-Assessed using the RPEL (Recognition or Prior Experiential Learning) framework.
+- Appropriate work experience for those who can demonstrate an understanding of audiovisual media and/or have prior experience in creating audiovisual material.
+Assessed using the RPEL (Recognition of Prior Experiential Learning) framework.